Postdoc, Stanford University, Department of Biology

 Marshall is a community and insect ecologist interested in behavior, physiology, and how insects cope with variable temperatures.
 As a member of the Vannette lab, Marshall is studying gut microbes within the Arizona turtle ant.
 His Google Scholar page.

 Email: aigwe at ucdavis dot edu

 Allie is interested in understanding how microbial community composition and functions contribute to plant phenotypes.
 She finished her undergraduate degree in Biology at Howard University where her honor’s research focused on the role of nickel as a defense against herbivory.
 While studying at Texas A&M, Allie focused on microbial community dynamics in hydrocarbon-contaminated soil as a function of plant root exudation and earned a MS in Soil Science.
-Her current PhD work focuses on understanding how plant growth promoting bacteria contribute to the survival of California wildflowers on serpentine and non-serpentine soil.
+Her PhD work focused on understanding how plant growth promoting bacteria contribute to the survival of California wildflowers on serpentine and non-serpentine soil.
+Allie completed her PhD in the Microbiology Graduate Group at UC Davis in 2020 and is currently a National Science Foundation Postdoctoral Fellow working with Michelle Afkhami at the University of Miami.